 At this point, our technician made the assumption that somehow, the product itself must be influencing the scale.
 Knowing that one of the characteristics of sugar is its tendency to melt when heated or pick up moisture from the air and get hard, our technician wondered if this could be the problem.

-So he removed the filling spout of the machine and noticed that it had hardened material caked up on its interior walls.
+So he removed the filling spout of the machine and noticed that it had hardened material caked upon its interior walls.
 This is a problem for an auger valve bag filler as the auger within the filling spout is rigidly mounted to the framework of the machine and is not part of the weighing scale.
 Yet the filling spout that surrounds it is what the bag hangs from to be weighed and is part of the scale.
 Any solid contact between auger and spout which was the core problem in this case would make results suffer greatly.
-Because once the material hardened inside the spout, every time the auger would rotate it would push against that hardened material and thus the spout and wreak havoc on bag weight accuracy.
-We alerted the customer so that he could adjust his cleanout procedures to make sure that product would not build up on the inside of the spout.
+Because once the material hardened inside the spout, every time the auger would rotate it would push against that hardened material, and thus the spout and wreak havoc on bag weight accuracy.
+We alerted the customer so that he could adjust his cleanout procedures to make sure that the product would not build up on the inside of the spout.

 Next, our technician looked to the controls of our machine to see what could be adjusted to prevent the sugar from heating up inside the machine.
-First, he looked at the variable speed auger drive and slowed its speed down so that auger would not generate as much heat and friction as it rotated.
+First, he looked at the variable speed auger drive and slowed its speed down so that the auger would not generate as much heat and friction as it rotated.
 Then, he turned the auger reverse time in our motor control panel to zero.
 The auger reverse function is designed to provide a sharp stop to material product flow by reversing at the end of the bag fill and pulling the material back away from the end of the filling spout.
-Based on his considerable experience, our technician made the assumption that the auger reversing function could be contributing to the compacting the material inside the machine because as it reverses, it reverses the product in the spout into product in the housing.
+Based on his considerable experience, our technician made the assumption that the auger reversing function could be contributing to the compacting of the material inside the machine because as it reverses, it reverses the product in the spout into the product in the housing.
 The thought was that if the material was hot or sticky, that reversing the auger might exacerbate the problem.
 So he turned the reverse function off.

 With the spout cleaned of buildup and these two changes in place, our technician asked for the customer to try filling some more bags.
 The results were markedly improved.
 Bag weights averaged within 0.3 pounds of the target weight.
 Fill times were still within expectation.
 However, our technician knew that the machine was capable of better.